ryry6/f1-radar-releases/README.md

   - UDP Send Rate - 60hz (can be set to anything but the higher the better)
   - UDP Format - 2022

-3. Close the game

-> If you're having issues where the radar won't appear above the game try enabling full screen mode and keep the game in borderless window mode

 # F1 Radar Instructions

 ## Zip setup